 The latest Performance Measures Quarterly Report can be found below while all previous Reports can be found in Background.

-- Switching rates have been over 18% for more than two years.
-About 4,200 gas consumers switch gas supplier each month.
+- Switching rates have been over 17% for more over three years.
+About 4,100 gas consumers switch gas supplier each month.

-- 61% of residential consumer sites have switched retailer at least once in the past seven years; 65% of small commercial and 79% of large commercial sites have switched at least once.
+- 62% of residential consumer sites have switched retailer at least once in the past eight years; 65% of small commercial and 79% of large commercial sites have switched at least once.

 - Over 99% of gas customers are connected to a gate where seven or more retailers trade, suggesting that the gas retail sector is generally competitive throughout the North Island.